 You can introduce aquatic worms to the tank in more significant numbers, which the betta fry will feed off as and when required.

 What To Feed Baby Betta At 8 to 9 Weeks

 At 8 to 9 weeks, your betta fry will have matured to the point that they can now eat dry betta pellets.
 Ensure you use a quality brand that will contain all the required nutrients necessary for good health.

 Dry pellets need an opportunity to absorb some water before they are eaten because they will expand.
-If eaten dry, the pellets will expand inside the bettas stomach, causing bloat and possibly leading to constipation.
+If eaten dry, the pellets will expand inside the betta’s stomach, causing bloat and possibly leading to a constipated betta fish.